Document Types

 * Communications: in the SHE Corpus this category covers a somewhat diverse range of document formats of relatively short length.
 They include memos, letters, and briefing notes.
 These texts may be published online as web pages, or they may be downloadable as .pdf files.
 Unlike Info sheets, they are generally internal-facing documents.

-* Declaration: is an official, public announcement of an institutional or group position on an important issue, often labelled explicitly as Declaration, Manifesto, Press Release, Statement, (White) Paper, or Agreement; this category also includes supplements to and comments on such documents.
+* Declaration: is an official, public announcement of an institutional or group position on an important issue, often labelled explicitly as Declaration, Manifesto, Press Release, Statement, (White) Paper, Submission, or Agreement; this category also includes supplements to and comments on such documents.
 Some declarations/statements are issued by expert individuals on a specific topic, an example from the SHE Corpus being the Anand Pain Report.
-Examples of institutional level documents that fall under this category include the Sao Paulo Declaration of Planetary Health, Wellcome Trust’s Public Health Workshop on the Department of Health White Paper: Healthy Lives, Healthy People, and Amnesty International’s Press Release Argentina: Legalization of abortion is an historic victory.
+Examples of institutional level documents that fall under this category include the Sao Paulo Declaration of Planetary Health, Wellcome Trust’s Public Health Workshop on the Department of Health White Paper: Healthy Lives, Healthy People, Abortion Rights Campaign’s Submission to the Oireachtas Health Committee regarding the General Scheme of the Protection of Life during Pregnancy Bill 2013, and Amnesty International’s Press Release Argentina: Legalization of abortion is an historic victory.
 See also Resolutions.

 * Guideline: this label is reserved for practical, consensus-driven, official guidelines issued by an institution such as a medical association or the World Health Organization, addressed to clinicians, and published on the website of the association/institution.
 Guidelines are based on the best available research evidence, typically randomized controlled trials and systematic reviews.
 Examples include the WHO Guidelines for Malaria and the Centres for Disease Control and Prevention guidelines on Anogenital Warts.